 Explore the adventurous Lanquin K’an Ba Caves Guatemala

 The Lanquin K’an Ba Caves, near Semuc Champey Guatemala, are one of the most adventurous caves I have ever visited.
 And, certainly not for everyone!
 In this water cave you go on an adventure with only your bathing suit on and a candle in your hands.
 It is humid, dark and you only see the light of the burning candles.
 In many places you walk through the water up to your waist and sometimes even up to your neck.
-You move through the water, slide along ladders and cliimb over rocks for about an hour.
+You move through the water, slide along ladders and climb over rocks for about an hour.
 A unique trip that you won’t be able to experience in many other places!
 And therefore recommended!
 Unless you are claustrophobic.

 Tip: Make sure to put on solid and comfortable shoes.
 As you walk over rocks and are not able to see them, you can easily get hurt.
 The rocks are really slippery and sharp.
 I always travel with good water shoes and they come in handy in places like this.

-What to do in Lanquin town?
+What to do in Lanquin town

 Lanquin doesn’t have many things to do.
 Lanquin really is your starting-point to explore the caves and surrounding area.
-But, it is so nice to just walk around the village and observe daily life.
+But, it is nice to walk around the village and observe daily life.
 There is a lot going around the plaza, market and little streets.

 Do you have more time?
-One of the best things to do in Lanquin area, is to go on a beautiful walk.
+One of the best things to do in Lanquin area, is to go for a beautiful walk.
 Because there are few clear hiking trails, it is recommended to head out with a good guide and walk to one of the viewpoints.
 Most hotels like Zephyr Lodge Lanquin and El Retiro lodge offer these type of guides.